Local Interpretations for Explainable Natural Language Processing: A Survey

-Rationales are short and coherent phrases from the original textual inputs, which are considered as the important textual features that contribute the most to the output prediction.
-These identified textual features work as the local explanation that interprets the information the model largely pays attention to when making the prediction decision for a certain paragraph of the textual inputs.
 Rationale extractions are usually used as the local interpretable method for NLP tasks of sentiment analysis and document classification.
-The good rationales that are valid for the explanation should lead to the same prediction results as the original textual inputs, and as this area of works developed, researchers also make extra efforts to extract coherent and consecutive rationales to use them as the more readable and comprehensive explanations.
+Rationales are short and coherent phrases from the original textual inputs and represent the critical textual features that contribute most to the output prediction.
+These identified textual features work as the local explanation that interprets the information the model primarily pays attention to when making the prediction decision for a particular textual input.
+The good rationales valid for the explanation should lead to the same prediction results as the original textual inputs.
+As this work area developed, researchers also made extra efforts to extract coherent and consecutive rationales to use them as more readable and comprehensive explanations.

-The rationale extraction methods can be mainly divided into two streams: 1. a sequential selector-predictor stacked models, where the selector model will first extract the rationales from the original textual inputs, and then the extracted rationales are used by the predictor model for the prediction results; 2. the adversarial-based models that involves the parallel models to calibrate the rationales extracted by the selector models.
-We summarised iconic and milestone works of rationale extractions for each stream in this work.
+The rationale extraction methods can be mainly divided into two streams: 1). a sequential selector-predictor stacked model, where the selector first selects the rationales from the original textual inputs and then pass to the predictor for the prediction result; 2). the adversarial-based model that involves the parallel models to calibrate the rationales extracted by the selector.
+In this paper, we summarise several iconic and milestone works of rationale extractions for each stream.